fretz-nu/fretz-nu/README.md

 </div>

 <p align="center">
-I'm a first year student in National University - Manila, Philippines majoring in Computer Science with specialization on Machine Learning.
+I'm a second year student in National University - Manila, Philippines majoring in Computer Science with specialization on Machine Learning.
 </p>

 ---